Veterinary Physical Therapy & Rehabilitation

 If you would like your client’s pet to be evaluated by a member of our Physical therapy and Rehabilitation team, please contact reception to schedule an appointment.
 Please contact us at: (631) 587-0800.

-For more information, download our Rehabilitation Modalities Overview.
+For more information, download our Physical Therapy & Rehabilitation Overview.